 The Department of Semiotics was created in the University of Tartu in 1992.
 The Department of Semiotics is part of the Faculty of Arts and Humanitites, Institute of Philosophy and Semiotics from 2007, and also belongs to the Centre of Excellence in Cultural Theory.
-The heads of the department have been Igor Černov (1992-1997), Peeter Torop (1997-2006) and Kalevi Kull (2006 - ...).
+The heads of the department have been Igor Černov (1992-1997), Peeter Torop (1997-2006), Kalevi Kull (2006 - 2018) and Timo Maran (2018 - ... ).

 The Department of Semiotics offers a creative research environment and a fascinating group of scholars bringing together wide range of research themes in semiotics.
 The library holds an excellent collection of semiotic literature, in English as well as in Russian, including also the T. A. Sebeok memorial library.